bpda-research-division/neighborhood-change/dialog/welcome.md

 * pressing the &#9658; button on the time slider
 * clicking on a different year on the line chart

+To view population projections by neighborhood:
+* click the neighborhood tab, and toggle projections for the topics "Population" and "Age"

 To download data, use the "Download selected data" button located at the bottom right of the map.